wunderlins/protohand/README.txt

 (c) 2017, Simon Wunderlin

-Please send pull requests to https://github.com/wunderlins/protohand.git, any fix and etension is appreciated!
+Please send pull requests to https://github.com/wunderlins/protohand.git, any fix and extension is appreciated!